 My recent past.

-I received my Bachelors degree in Electronics and Communication engineering from the University of Kerala, India, back in 2008.
-Subsequently I joined Infosys Ltd. as a software engineer.
+Back in 2008, I joined Infosys Ltd. as a software engineer after completing my Bachelors in Electronics and Communication engineering.
 The next six years was spent designing and developing software for a wide range of domains.
 Towards the later years at Infosys, I worked on a proof of concept project that used a Machine Learning algorithm (Fisherfaces) to perform gender classification.
 This project introduced me to the world of Machine Learning, and subsequently Artificial Intelligence (AI).
 Smitten by the promise of AI, I resigned from my job to pursue a Masters degree in Computer Science.

 During my Masters, I participated in the Logic Summer School, a week long exposition into the recent advancements in Logic.
 As part of the program I led a team to build an online platform to enable Logic students to write, verify, and store System L style Natural Deduction proofs for propositional logic.
 The project, dubbed Proof Assistant, was completed under the supervision of Prof. John Slaney.